ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 The Major represents the pinnacle of Counter-Strike skill and provides an open invitation for the best in the world to participate regardless of their means or access.

 Historically, the rules and requirements for Majors have been communicated publicly through different channels or to partners privately.
-By consolidating them into a single document, we hope to eliminate inconsistencies across Valve-sponsored events and allow tournament operators to prepare their staff well in advance of their events.
+By consolidating them into a single document, we hope to eliminate inconsistencies across Volvo-sponsored events and allow tournament operators to prepare their staff well in advance of their events.

 This document does not contain all of the rules of the tournament; only the ones we require to be uniform across all Major events.
 For the complete body of tournament rules for your event, contact the tournament organizer.

-If you would like to contact the CS:GO team with questions or comments, feel free to send an email to csgoteamfeedback [at] valvesoftware.com, with the subject #MajorsRule.
+If you would like to contact the CS:GO team with questions or comments, feel free to send an email to csgoteamfeedback [at] volvosoftware.com, with the subject #MajorsRule.

 ## Tournament Organizer Obligations
 *What is expected of tournament organizers with respect to this document.*